mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 So, remember, this is karmic life, *karmic result*.
 Is that okay, is that clear?
 Remember this, otherwise you won’t understand.

-So, first what I wanted to explain today is, the relationship between ... *ignorance*, and *saṃskāra*, and *consciousness*, and also number ten, *bhava*, being.
+So, first what I wanted to explain today is, the relationship between ... *ignorance*, and *samskara*, and *consciousness*, and also number ten, *bhava*, being.

-So, let’s remind you that karma is *saṃskāra* and *being*.
-And also, *saṃskāra* as karma is already produced by *avidyā*, ignorance.
+So, let’s remind you that karma is *samskara* and *being*.
+And also, *samskara* as karma is already produced by *avidyā*, ignorance.
 This is the first stage of human action; moved by, encouraged by what?
 Pure sense of action?
 No, it is *ignorance*.
 We don’t know.
 We don’t know exactly what the truth is, where you are.
 You don’t know the true face of existence.
 But you are there, that’s why you want to know.
 So finally *avidyā* is called *klesha*: we have *affliction*.
-So this *saṃskāra*, first stage of human action, is produced by this, *avidyā*.
+So this *samskara*, first stage of human action, is produced by this, *avidyā*.
 Remember this.

 #### 12:33